Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Simulation

-We experiment with a Dissipative RINN with a state size, $n_k$, of 2, and a nonlinearity size, $n_\phi$, of 16.
+The Dissipative RINN has state size $n_k=2$ and activation function size $n_\phi=16$.
 The controller is initialized with an LTI controller as described in Section~\ref{subsec:inv-pend}.
 We use a learning rate of $10^{-5}$ for this model to improve stability during training.
-We compare the Dissipative RINN with the following controllers: \begin{itemize} \item Standard RINN: This model has the same state and nonlinearity sizes as the Dissipative RINN.
-After each training step, $\|D_{kvw}\|_\infty$ is reduced to be less than 1 to guarantee well-posedness \cite{el_ghaoui_implicit_2021}.
+We compare the Dissipative RINN with the following: \begin{itemize} \item LTI: This model has the same state size as the Dissipative RINN, is initialized using the same method, and is trained as described in Section~\ref{subsec:inv-pend}.
 We use a learning rate of $5 \cdot 10^{-5}$ for this model.

-\item LTI: This model has the same state size as the Dissipative RINN.
-It is initialized using the same method as used for the Dissipative RINN, and is trained as described in Section~\ref{subsec:inv-pend}.
+\item Standard RINN: This model has the same state and activation function sizes as the Dissipative RINN.
+After each training step, $\|D_{kvw}\|_\infty$ is reduced to be less than 1 to guarantee well-posedness \citep{el_ghaoui_implicit_2021}.
 We use a learning rate of $5 \cdot 10^{-5}$ for this model.

 \item Fully Connected Neural Network: The fully connected neural network has two hidden layers, both with size 19, to give a total number of parameters roughly the same as the two RINN controllers.
 We use a learning rate of $5 \cdot 10^{-5}$ for this model.